sigmod/sqlpp/document.md

     FROM FacebookUsers AS user, user.employment AS employment WHERE user.id = 1;

 In the query, the second from term `user.employment AS employment` refers the variable `user` which is defined on its left side.
-In general, query string like `expr1 AS v1 UNNEST expr2 AS v2` is equivalent to `expr1 AS v1, expr2 AS v2`.
+In general, a query string like `expr1 AS v1 UNNEST expr2 AS v2` is equivalent to `expr1 AS v1, expr2 AS v2`.

 ### <a id="Expressing_joins_using_from_terms">Expressing joins using FROM terms
 Replacing `UNNEST` with `,` the same join intent of the `UNNEST`-based join queries described above (in [Expressing joins using unnests](#Expressing_joins_using_unnests)) could be expressed by: